 Tip: To make photo corners, fold both sides of the ½" by 2" strip on 45° angles to form a corner.
 Trim the tails.
 Apply glue or double-sided tape to the back of the corners.
 Use them to attach the bookmark to the card as described above.

-Add a message to the inside of the card using black and colored markers or a printed verse that is matted in a coordinating color of cardstock.
+Add a message to the inside of the card using black and colored markers, or insert a printed verse matted in a coordinating color of cardstock.